Normal Sequences with Non-Maximal Automatic Complexity: Automatic Complexity of Champernowne Sequences

-Similar results to the above lemma can be shown for $n$ even also.
+Similar results to the above proposition can be shown for $n$ even also.
 For instance, if $n$ is a power of $2$, loops of length larger than $n$ in zone $C_n$ have to be a multiple of $2^n-1$.
 Details can be found in the appendix.

-\begin{question} Let $C \in \mathrm{PSC}$ be the sequence satisfy Theorem \ref{Champernowne Thm}.
+\begin{question} Let $C \in \mathrm{PSC}$ satisfy Theorem \ref{Champernowne Thm}.
 Is there a limit to the number of beneficial loops we can use to ensure prefixes of $C$ are uniquely accepted?
-We leave open the question as to whether or not $I(C) > 0$. \end{question}
+Finding the value of $I(C)$ is left as an open question.
+For instance, is $I(C) > 0$? \end{question}